Why you must take stock of the Humidifier that comes along your Oxygen Concentrator

 The main purpose of a humidifier bottle, humidifier cup, or water bottle is to humidify the air you breathe.
 Keep in mind that a humidifier bottle is merely a decorative item.
 The ability to use your oxygen concentrator is not essential.
 If using your oxygen concentrator makes your nose or throat irritating, it’s conceivable that the dry air from the concentrator is to blame.

-You can either screw the bottle straight on to the threaded oxygen output on your oxygen concentrator or utilise a tubing adapter, depending on the brand of oxygen concentrator you have.
+You can either screw the bottle straight onto the threaded oxygen output on your oxygen concentrator or utilize a tubing adapter, depending on the brand of oxygen concentrator you have.